 In the book, "The Hitchhikers's Guide to the Galaxy", the Vogons are clearing a path through space and destroy Earth to make way for an intergallactic freeway.
 Arthur Dent (the human in the story) is outraged that there was no warning before his planet was destroyed.

 The response from the Vogon Commander is something along the lines of ..
-"It was on display in the bottom of a locked filing cabinet in the planning department."
+"It was on display in the bottom of a locked filing cabinet in the planning department in the basement."

 The Vogon commander implies that the information was communicated and that it was not the Vogon's fault if Earth didn't do anything with the information.